 This one of a kind wood stove proves reliable, cosy, and produces a lot of heat to warm up the atmosphere… HOLD ON!
 Let’s list out the main features of this amazing wood stove.

 Built to last

 One thing the manufacturer says about this wood stove is how it’s built strong from tough galvanized steel with a high-temperature black steel finish to maintain the heat of the stove and a tough iron cast door with easy-control vent holes.

+The two vent holes on the door allows you to control the heat of the stove.
 Do not let this tough finish deceive you, it still adds a cool and adorable look to your garage.

 Portable and Easy to Assemble